samuelschnurr/luminance-detection/README.md

 ### Jetpack

 Regular jumps are executed by pressing `KeyCode.Space` once.
-Using the jetpack is executed at double jumps or when the player is holding `KeyCode.Space`.
+Using the jetpack is executed at double jumps if the player is holding `KeyCode.Space`.

 The jetpack has a limited amount of fuel (`Force`).
 However, it will automatically charge if the jetpack is not in use.
 If the fuel drops to 0 during the flight, the jetpack `isOverheated`.
 In this case, the jetpack can no longer be used until it is fully charged and the player `isGrounded`.